 I’ve created this new category for flavours, separate to DIY.
 I’ll be adding a lot of posts on both flavour types as well as individual flavours, and will continue to add more as I go through my inventory.
-I don’t anticipate having a sufficient database until mid to late December.
+I don’t anticipate having a sufficient database until mid February 2019.

 No one company produces the most accurate of all flavour profiles, and since taste is so subjective, it may be necessary to try multiple offerings of a given flavour to satisfy your needs.

 The brands we use are well respected and commonly used among mixers.
 Although there are more, I tend to stick with brands that are readily available in Australia.

 Taste testing flavours is the best way to understand how they can be utilised, what pairings can be used, and whether or not a specific flavour is satisfying.